|

 and continue to frequent jazz and dance clubs around the eastern seaboard including

-Fest in California and Lake George Jazz weekend in upstate New York.
-The band
+Fest in California and Lake George Jazz weekend in upstate New York and the Ottawa International Jazz Festival.

 After performing together and sharing the stage with Latin greats like Tito Puente, the group caught the attention of Andy